This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your baby's skin or eyes look yellow.

-- Your baby has less than 4 wet diapers per day, or his head looks sunken in.
+- Your baby has less than 4 wet diapers per day, or his or her head looks sunken in.

 - Your baby's abdomen looks larger than usual and feels hard.